underscoreio/essential-scala/src/pages/implicits/organising.md

 Implement and package implicits to provide these orderings, and justify your packaging.

 <div class="solution">
-By implementation is below.
+My implementation is below.
 I decided that ordering by `totalPrice` is likely to be the most common choice, and therefore should be the default.
 Thus I placed it in the companion object for `Order`.
 The other two orderings I placed in objects so the user could explicitly import them.

 ~~~ scala
 final case class Order(units: Int, unitPrice: Double) {